thomalex001/lush_coding_assignment/README.md

   }),
 });
 ```
-Then created `src/schema/query.ts` file with my first query to return a list
+Then created `src/schema/query.ts` file with my first resolver function to return a list
 of all tasks:

 ```js